-- DREAMS for Refugees (Video): Village Enterprise, in partnership with Mercy Corps and IDinsight, plans to scale and evaluate “DREAMS for Refugees”, a program to equip refugees in Uganda and Ethiopia with the skills, supports, resources, and connections they need to become successful entrepreneurs.
+In addition, the Sea Grape Foundation – a family foundation focused on making catalytic grants across scientific discovery, gender equality, human rights and the environment – is contributing $2 million to DREAMS for Refugees.
+Village Enterprise, in partnership with Mercy Corps and IDinsight, plans to scale and evaluate DREAMS for Refugees, a program that aims to equip refugees in Uganda and Ethiopia with the skills, support, resources, and connections they need to become successful entrepreneurs.

 On December 3, 2020, we announced the five finalist teams that advanced toward the Larsen Lam ICONIQ Impact Award.
 A total of 88 applications were submitted from 27 countries around the globe.
 Applications were evaluated during a three-month review process that included a peer-to-peer round where each applicant received scores and feedback from five fellow applicants, as well as a final review from a diverse panel of 56 experts based in 13 countries with deep knowledge of global refugee and migration issues.
 Applications were evaluated based on four criteria: community-centered, impactful, feasible, and evidence-based.

 The Award was facilitated by Lever for Change’s partnership with ICONIQ Impact, ICONIQ Capital’s platform for collaborative philanthropy.
 Through peer-to-peer fundraising efforts, ICONIQ Impact and the Award’s sponsors mobilized an additional $12.25 million in funding from donors in the ICONIQ network, bringing the total funds raised to $24.25 million – more than double the initial award of $12 million.

 These funds will be distributed across the Award’s five finalist teams.
 In addition to the $10 million awarded to the Initiative and the $2 million granted to DREAMS for Refugees: